Gurux/GXDLMSDirector/README.md

 GXDLMSDirector [Help](http://www.gurux.fi/index.php?q=GXDLMSDirectorHelp "help") aids you to get started.

-If you have problems or ideas you can ask your questions in Gurux [Forum](http://www.gurux.org/forum).
+If you have problems or ideas you can ask your questions in Gurux GXDLMSDirector [Forum](http://www.gurux.fi/index.php?q=GXDLMSCOSEMDirectorForum).